-Legal References: Children's Internet Protection Communications Act of 1934, as amended (47 L Elementary and Secondary Education Act of 196 My child may use e-mail and the e Internet while at school according to the rules outlined.
-My child may not use e-mail and the Internet while at school. hs, videos, interviews, etc., relative to school administration, school programs, awards, honors and school activities may be released one such school functions. n may contain my child's, name, picture, image or other the school/school system has your permission to release such My child's name, picture, image , or other information may be released to promote school functions.
-My child's name, picture, image functions. , or other information may not be released to promote school My child's picture may be includ ed in the yearbook.
-My child's picture may not be inc cluded in the yearbook. attending Eufaula City schools.
-The docume www.eufaulacityschools.org.
-I hereby acknowledge by my signature that I nools Parent and Student Handbook with each of your children nt can be viewed, printed and/or downloaded at have received, read, and understand the contents of the adbook.
+Legal References: Children's Internet Protection Communications Act of 1934, as amended (47 l Elementary and Secondary Education Act of 196 • e Internet while at school according to the rules outlined.
+My child may not use e-mail and d the Internet while at school. hs, videos, interviews, etc., relative to school administration, school programs, awards, honors and school activities may be released note such school functions. on may contain my child's, name, picture, image or other the school/school system has your permission to release such My child's name, picture, image , or other information may be released to promote school functions.
+My child's name, picture, image functions. , or other information may not be released to promote school My child's picture may be include led in the yearbook.
+My child's picture may not be in cluded in the yearbook. www.eufaulacityschools.org.
+I hereby acknowledge by my signature that I have received, read, and understand the contents of the ndbook.
 I further understand information included in this year through proper protocol.
 I further acknowledge my student has read o their abilities and age, they understand the a r has had the handbook shared with them and to the best of pplicable contents of this handbook. agree to all terms as outlined in the Acceptable Use of erstand this agreement will be kept on file at the school for the If I have any questions, I understand I may co ontact my child's teacher(s) or the school principal.
 Student's Name (printed) Parent/Guardian's Name (printed) Student's Signature Parent/Guardian's Signature Date Date